BeamMW/docs-gitbook/dev/running-local-blockchain.md

 `beam-wallet-dappnet.exe info`

-You should see the mined BEAM coins in your wallet&#x20;
+You should see the mined BEAM coins in your wallet

 <figure><img src=".gitbook/assets/image (26).png" alt=""><figcaption></figcaption></figure>